COVID-19 RESORT POLICIES

 Skiers and riders show respect by leaving space between each other on the slopes

 Outdoor recreation that offers participants a means of spending time outside while maintaining physical distance from others has become highly sought after during the COVID-19 global pandemic.
-As the winter season approaches, Ski California member resorts in California and Nevada are prepared to open with new policies, procedures and experiences aimed at maintaining public health and safety that adhere to federal, state and local guidance.
+With the winter season here, Ski California member resorts in California and Nevada are open with new policies, procedures and experiences aimed at maintaining public health and safety that adhere to federal, state and local guidance.
 Guests are encouraged to check in with individual resorts regularly, as policies, procedures, and operations could change ahead of their arrival.